jspm/jspm.org/pages/jspm-dev-deprecation.md

 ## Static Module CDN Benefits

-The benefit of maintaining only `ga.jspm.io` from an infrastructure point of view is that architecturally nothing more than a static file server.
+The benefit of maintaining only `ga.jspm.io` from an infrastructure point of view is that it is architecturally nothing more than a static file server.
 Builds are queued so there is no complex infrastructure that needs to boot up when a request is sent to serve a package.
 There is no edge application doing dynamic package creation or import rewriting or user customizations.
 It's **simply static files** and that is all.

 This significantly reduces the cost overhead in comparison to `jspm.dev`.
 By ensuring costs are a very low multiple of growth, we enable sustainability without having to restrict growth.